Check out a Banned Book!

 We encourage you to check out one of these books, read it, form your own opinion, and continue to advocate for increased understanding and intellectual freedom in your spheres of influence.

-Top Ten Most Challenged Books for 2020
+Top Ten Challenged Books of 2021

 - The Absolutely True Diary of a Part-Time Indian by Sherman Alexie